Breaking Sugar Addiction

 Researchers have found that sugar affects the brain in the same way that alcohol and drugs do.
 Studies show that high intake of sugar triggers a chemical in our brains called serotonin, which makes us feel good.
 Eating a sugary or high carbohydrate food makes you feel happier and more energized.
 Unfortunately, that feeling is very short lived, and is followed by a crash which leaves most people feeling tired and a bit listless, so they eat another sugary treat.
 After a while your body craves more and more sugar to give you the same good feeling.

-As the amount of sugar you eat increases so does your risk of serious problems including obesity, type II diabetes, high cholesterol, and heart disease.
+As the amount of sugar you eat increases so does your risk of serious health problems including obesity, type II diabetes, high cholesterol, and heart disease.
 After a while, eating too much sugar may alter the brain receptors that actually regulate how much we eat, leading to constant overeating.
-A sugar addiction can leave your weight and your health spiraling out of control, leaving you feeling depressed and battling serious health problems.
+A sugar addiction can leave your weight and your health spiralling out of control, leaving you feeling depressed and battling serious health problems.

 Breaking The Sugar Addiction